George Parker (second left from back) had a career that fizzled out early despite a great start to his career © Getty Images

 Born May 27, 1899, George Parker had one of the shortest domestic careers among Test cricketers.
 Abhishek Mukherjee looks at the South African with one of the most intriguing First-Class careers.

-An exceptional fast bowler, George MacDonald Parker played only three First-Class matches; the South Africans had a good look at Parker (who was playing for Eccleshill in the Bradford League at that point of time) on his First-Class debut, drafted him in to play two Tests, and that was it.
+An exceptional fast bowler, George MacDonald Parker played only 3 First-Class matches; the South Africans had a good look at Parker (who was playing for Eccleshill in the Bradford League at that point of time) on his First-Class debut, drafted him in to play 2 Tests, and that was it.

-A desperate Taylor drafted in Parker for the match against Oxford University.
-There was no play in the match barring four hours on Day Three, but it was enough for Parker to show his skills: he had four wickets (three of them bowled), had three catches dropped off his bowling, and finished with four for 34.
-Play was called off with Oxford on 117 for nine.
+A desperate Taylor drafted in Parker for the match against Oxford.
+There was no play in the match barring 4 hours on Day Three, but it was enough for Parker to show his skills: he had 4 wickets (3 of them bowled), had 3 catches dropped off his bowling, and finished with 4 for 34.
+Play was called off with Oxford on 117 for 9.

 The Oxford match had ended on June 13.
 The next day Parker was given his Test cap at Edgbaston.

 Taylor gave Parker choice of ends ahead of Pegler.
 Jack Hobbs and Herbert Sutcliffe belted the South Africans around the park, and Frank Woolley and Patsy Hendren joined in the fun as well.
 Parker toiled hard, and as Wisden wrote, he “He bowled himself to a standstill and became so exhausted that he had to leave the field shortly before the drawing of stumps, the South Africans finishing the day with ten men.”
 As things had turned out, Parker had left the field without informing anyone and not responding to any question from his teammates.
 When Taylor asked him, he mentioned that he was tired, and did not return.